Elbrus traverse route

 Day 3.
 Acclimatization hike to the valley of stone mushrooms (3100 m).
 This is a foggy mystic place where the first symptoms of altitude sickness can already be felt.
 The way up and down will take four hours.
 Lunch and dinner at camp.

 Day 4.
 Carry to the High Camp (3800 m).
-On this day, participants will carry their climbing gear to the next camp - crampons, ice axes, high-mountain boots, etc. Altogether this will make 10 - 15 kilos.
+On this day participants will carry their climbing gear to the next camp - crampons, ice axes, high-mountain boots, etc. Altogether this will make 10 - 15 kilos.
 The hike will take four hours up and two hours down.
 Overnight at the Base Camp.

 Day 5.
 Move to the High Camp with the rest of personal belongings.
-It is possible to use porter services at a rate of 3.5 $/1kg.
+It is possible to use porter services at a rate of 5 $/1kg.
 Lunch at the High Camp and free time.

 Day 6.
 Acclimatization hike up to the Lenz rocks (4800 m).
 This is a challenging day.
 The way up will take 5 - 6 hours and another two hours for the way down.
 Overnight at the hut.

 Day 7.
 Day of rest.
-Today there will be no hikes, only snow- and ice course near the camp.
+Today there will be no hikes, only a snow- and ice course near the camp.
 The guide will show you how to use an ice axe when you are sliding down the slope.
 Every participant will be trained in the technique of stopping the slide with an ice-axe.
 Overnight at the hut.

 What is included and not included